How to Deal With Defamation on X (formerly Twitter) Featured Image

 • It caused damage to the plaintiff’s reputation.

-At Minc Law, we have removed over 50,000 pieces of unwanted online content, including social media defamation.
+At Minc Law, we have removed over 200,000 pieces of unwanted online content, including social media defamation.
 We know what it takes to stop internet harassment, remove negative content, and preserve your online reputation.
 And we know how to successfully represent clients without drawing additional unwanted attention to the matter at hand.

-Examples of Defamatory Tweets
+Examples of Defamatory Posts on X (Formerly Twitter)

 Social media defamation is a growing problem as social media platforms become more popular.
-Since defamation can wreak havoc on one’s personal and professional reputation, it is useful to know how to spot defamatory posts on social media, such as Twitter.
+Since defamation can wreak havoc on one’s personal and professional reputation, it is useful to know how to spot defamatory posts on social media, such as X.

-What Makes a Tweet Defamatory?
+What Makes a Post on X Defamatory?

 • A false statement made about the plaintiff or victim of defamation,